-During the Prohibition era, Chicagoans refused to let the booze stop flowing in their town.
+During the Prohibition era, Chicagoans refused to let the booze stop flowing.
 Illegal speakeasies popped up in every neighborhood to help quench a thirsty city.
-One could find bars in any number of basements, back rooms and soda shops.
-Hundreds faded away when Congress repealed the amendment in 1933, but many applied for some of the city’s first new liquor licenses and remain bars to this day.
+One could find speakeasy bars in any number of basements, back rooms and soda shops.
+Hundreds faded away when Congress repealed the amendment in 1933, but many applied for some of the city’s first new liquor licenses and remain Chicago bars to this day.

 Some of the speakeasies were less discreet than others.
 Music and alcohol flowed openly at the Green Mill Cocktail Lounge in Uptown, which had the support of Al Capone and was partly owned by gangster Jack “Machine Gun” McGurn.
-On the other hand, John Barleycorn in Lincoln Park claims it had a Chinese laundry as a cover and smuggled barrels of booze in under dirty sheets.
-Right across the street, Bugs Moran ran Halligan’s, another hidden watering hole, and down the road, Marge’s Still brewed gin in an upstairs bathtub.
+Bugs Moran ran Halligan’s, another hidden watering hole, and down the road, Marge’s Still made gin in an upstairs bathtub.